-There are many celebrations in May: graduations, semester ending, starting a new job or the end of a phase.
+There are many celebrations in May: graduations, semester ending, new jobs or the end of a chapter.
 This is a great time to celebrate, be happy and maximize your resources before summer begins.

 This list is perfect for any scientist, student or professional because we all want to make the most of our summer.
 Let’s get started!

 Maximizing your Resources Before Summer Begins: For Students, Professionals & Scientists: